Miserlou/django-zappa/README.md

     Updating..
     Your application is now live at: https://7k6anj0k99.execute-api.us-east-1.amazonaws.com/production

+#### Rollback

+You can also rollback the deployed code to a previous version by supplying the number of revisions to return to.
+For instance, to rollback to the version deployed 3 versions ago:

+    $ python manage.py rollback production 3

 #### Management

 If you want to invoke Django management commands on the remote Zappa instance, you simply call the 'invoke' management command locally: